 Calls to 000 are increasing faster than the population is growing.
-In 2015/16, while Victoria’s population grew by 1.7 per cent, requests for ambulances grew by 5.7 per cent.
-Many of these calls are genuine, of course, but it’s the non-emergency calls the campaign is targeting.
+In 2015/16, while Victoria’s population grew by 1.7%, requests for ambulances grew by 5.7%.

 Victoria’s Better Health Channel website lists a range of immediate and life-threatening symptoms that constitute an emergency, such as extreme pain, numbness, burns, bleeding, serious accidents and unconsciousness.